 Before taking carvedilol,

 The following nonprescription or herbal products may interact with carvedilol: St. John's Wort.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking carvedilol.
 Do not start this medication while taking carvedilol without discussing with your healthcare provider.

 - tell your doctor and pharmacist if you have are allergic to carvedilol, any other medications, or any of the ingredients in carvedilol tablets and extended- release capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had asthma or other breathing problems, a slow or irregular heartbeat, or liver disease.
+- tell your doctor if you have or have ever had asthma or other breathing problems, a slow or irregular heartbeat, heart failure, or liver disease.
 Your doctor may tell you not to take carvedilol.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking carvedilol, call your doctor.

 - if you are having surgery, including dental or eye surgery, tell the doctor, dentist, or eye doctor that you are taking carvedilol.

 - you should know that this medication may make you feel tired, dizzy, or lightheaded, especially when you start taking carvedilol and when your dose is increased.
 Do not drive a car or operate machinery until you know how this medication affects you.
 Be especially careful during the first hour after you take the medication.